chrisspiegl/test-nuxt-vuefire-ssr/README.md

 This leads to the local development connecting to the live auth / firestore for everything.

 The setup with local emulators can then also be achieved, though this is not something I tested at this time.

+## Learnigns about Signin by Redirect / PopUp

+The redirect method works fine in chrome.
+But there aer some issues with the login when using other browsers that are more strict with their cookies and policies?
+Not exactly sure.

+But `signinWithPopup` works fine in Safari, Firefox, and Chrome.

+Whereas `signinWithRedirect` works in Chrome and the others probably would work with a strict setup following the best practices from [Firebase Auth layed out here](https://firebase.google.com/docs/auth/web/redirect-best-practices).

+Long story short: the easiest method is to use `signinWithPopup` and not worry about the redirect method when deploying on Vercel.

+On Firebase, you can easily use the redirect method since you can set the `FIREBASE_AUTH_DOMAIN` in your environemnt varaible and the whole `/__auth/` redirects are handled transparently by firebase.